Market Stability Report

 Regulated services covered

-The Social Services and Well-being (Wales) Act 2014 sets out a schedule of regulated services.
-The MSR considers the stability of these services across the region, including:
+The Social Services and Well-being (Wales) Act 2014 lists the services that are regulated.
+The MSR looks at how stable these services are across the region, including:

 • Care Home Services (Adult and Children’s): Residential settings that provide care and support.